What Is a Strata Inspection? Guide for Buyers and Managers

 - For strata managers and committees — routine strata inspections identify maintenance needs, safety issues, and defects in common property before they become expensive problems

-In Australia, strata-titled properties make up a significant and growing portion of the housing market.
-In Sydney alone, more than 30% of all dwellings are strata-titled.
+Millions of Australians live in strata-titled properties, which make up a substantial and growing share of the housing market in major cities.
 Understanding what a strata inspection covers — and why it matters — is essential for anyone buying, managing, or living in a strata property.

 What does a strata inspection cover?